abpframework/abp/docs/en/UI/AspNetCore/Tag-Helpers/Popovers.md

 ### dismissable

 A value indicates to dismiss the popovers on the user's next click of a different element than the toggle element.
-If this value is set to `true`, `hoverable` attribute will be ignored.
 Should be one of the following values:

 * `false` (default value)
 * `true`